Priya123nshu/ml-from-scratch/README.md

 Welcome to this repository!
 Here you’ll find a growing collection of **machine learning algorithms implemented from scratch in Python**.

-The goal of this repo is to help you **learn the core concepts of machine learning** by breaking down each algorithm step by step, without relying on high-level libraries like `scikit-learn`.
+The goal of this repo is to help you **learn the core concepts of machine learning** by breaking down each algorithm step by step.

 ---